 Being organized is not their strong point.

-Is this only a nightmare or a daily reality for your child in high school?
+This nightmare is a daily reality for your child in high school.

 Your child wakes up about half an hour before they’re due in their homeroom.
 They have the time to make it, except they can’t remember where they put their homework.